×

 South Korea is a beautiful spot on Earth, and it stays that way all through the four seasons.
 Trust me, you’ll definitely want to visit it in this lifetime.

-Learning to speak the language will add so much to your travel experience.
+Learning to speak the language will add so much to your travel and cultural experience.
 It will infuse more meaning and insight into what you see.
 And who knows: Like so many, you might just fall in love with the country and want to stay there for good.

 Who can forget the catchy and satirical “Gangnam Style,” which broke YouTube records by becoming the first online video to hit a billion views?
 It’s but a symptom of this Korean craze.